taj0207/folkaurix/folkaurixsvc/README.md

 # folkaurixsvc

-This is a simple user‑mode application that reads audio captured by the driver‑provided "FolkAurix Loopback" device.
-Unlike the operating system loopback facility, this capture endpoint is implemented entirely in the FolkAurix driver.
+This is a simple user‑mode application that reads audio captured by the driver‑provided "FolkAurix Mic" device.
 The service records the device through the standard WASAPI `IAudioClient` interface.
 Captured PCM blocks are streamed to Google Cloud for speech recognition and translation.
 The translated speech is played back through the